 The Deering Estate preserves the 1920s era Miami estate of Charles Deering, Chicago industrialist, early preservationist, environmentalist, art collector, philanthropist and first chairman of the International Harvester Company.
-Nestled along the coast in South Dade, the Deering Estate is a cultural asset and historic site listed on the National Register of Historic Places.
+Nestled on the bay shore in south Dade County, the Deering Estate is a cultural asset and historic site listed on the National Register of Historic Places.

 Link to exhibition information